Magda-R-bit/Plant-Wise/README.md

   To keep track of tasks and progress, I used a **Kanban board** to visually organize work, monitor the flow of tasks, and ensure that each feature was delivered efficiently.

-  1. Sprint Planning:

-  - I planned my tasks in sprints, typically lasting 1-2 weeks, to stay focused on specific goals.
-I focused first on functionality of my project.
-Each sprint would target the development of core features, like user authentication, adding and deleting products to the shop, adding tips and guides, updating and deleting.
-Adding products to the cart and testing checkout flow.

-  2. Kanban Board:

-  -  I created [GitHub Project](https://github.com/users/Magda-R-bit/projects/6) to help me manage tasks by moving them trough various stages from To Do, to In Progress, and finally to Done.
+  I created [GitHub Project](https://github.com/users/Magda-R-bit/projects/6) to help me manage tasks by moving them trough various stages from To Do, to In Progress, and finally to Done.

+  The **Kanban board** was split into two distinct views to improve clarity and collaboration:

+   1. User Stories View
+   * Focused on high level features and functionality from the end user perspective.

   ![Kanban Board User Story](https://plant-wise.s3.eu-north-1.amazonaws.com/media/images/readMe/UserStory.png)

+   2. Developer Tasks View
+   * Broke down each user story into smaller, actionable development tasks.
+This helped in maintaining a clear separation between business objectives and technical implementation, while supporting better planning and prioritization.

   ![Kanban Board Developer](https://plant-wise.s3.eu-north-1.amazonaws.com/media/images/readMe/Developer.png)

+  #### Issues

   ![Issue](https://plant-wise.s3.eu-north-1.amazonaws.com/media/images/readMe/Issues.png)